sylk80/tictactoe_team/docs/BACKLOG.md

 :heavy_exclamation_mark: Then the "The game will start with player X" message is printed

+#### Tech debt

+-   Split `tictactoekata.js` into separate files to match Domains
+-   Remove console.log's so only `result` is returned by game
+-   Decrease cyclomatic complexity and improve readability of functions
+-   Resolve any ESLint and Prettier issues

 ### User acceptance test 1.2 - First round

 :heavy_plus_sign: Given the first round of a TicTacToe game